NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Cassisian.md

 abilities_mid:
   - name: ""
   - name: "Transfer Protection"
     desc: "  A non-evil creature can wear a willing cassisian as a helmet.
 While it does, the cassisian can take no actions, but the cassisian extends its +1 status bonus to AC and saves against evil creatures to its wearer.
-At any time, the cassisian can detach itself from its wearer as an action.\n[[Bestiary Effects/Effect_ Transfer Protection|Effect: Transfer Protection]]"
+At any time, the cassisian can detach itself from its wearer as an action.\n\n[[Bestiary Effects/Effect_ Transfer Protection|Effect: Transfer Protection]]"

 attacks:
   - name: ""